appetizermonster/Unity3D-Co/README.md

 # Co
-Coroutines Anywhere, for Unity 5
+Coroutines in Anywhere, for Unity 5

 ## How to Use
 - Case 1: Coroutines in plain class